ZepsiZola/ZPvPToggle/README.md

 # Whether to show a warning message when a player first toggles PvP
 warning-message-enabled: true

+# Database configuration
+database:
+  # Whether to use MariaDB/MySQL instead of SQLite
+  use-mariadb: false
+  # MariaDB/MySQL connection settings (only used if use-mariadb is true)
+  mariadb:
+    host: localhost
+    port: 3306
+    database: minecraft
+    username: root
+    password: ""

 particle-indicator:
-  # Interval in ticks to update PvP indicator status (different from interval in per-indicator settings)
+  # Interval in ticks to show the ring of particles.
+20 ticks = 1 second.
-  interval-ticks: 20
+  interval-ticks: 60
   # Maximum distance (in blocks) at which players can see PvP indicators.
   max-view-distance: 32
   # The default indicator to use (must match one of the keys in the indicators section)
-  default-indicator: red-ring
+  default-indicator: default
   # Define multiple particle ring indicators
   indicators:
     # Default ring - red circle around feet
-    red-ring:
+    default:
       type: REDSTONE
       points: 32
       random-particle-positions: false